 - Emotional changes brought on as a response to unwanted changes caused by a victim’s brain injury.

-A traumatic brain injury causes marked personality changes because it has damaged important connections going from the cerebral cortex to the limbic system.
+A TBI causes marked personality changes because it has damaged important connections going from the cerebral cortex to the limbic system.
 The cerebral cortex plays an important role in awareness, memory, attention, cognition, and perception.
 The limbic system is important because it supports motivation, behavior, and emotions.

-Once these connections are disrupted, a victim’s emotional responses will of course become much different than what they were prior to their injury.
+Once these connections are disrupted, a victim’s emotional responses will become much different than what they were prior to their injury.
 For obvious reasons, these sudden changes to a loved one’s personality will cause serious challenges for both the individual and their loved ones.
-A brain injury victim cannot control what is happening to them and may in fact become unrecognizable.
+A brain injury victim cannot control what is happening to them and may, in fact, become unrecognizable.
 It is especially heartbreaking for a brain injury victim’s loved ones to try to adapt to these dramatic changes in personality.

 A brain injury is very emotionally traumatic for a victim.
 It is common for brain injury victims to feel depressed, angry, frustrated, scared, and anxious about how their lives are no longer the same.
 It is perfectly normal to feel this way, and in fact, it is healthy to express these emotions as you adapt to your new personality and way of life.